cisar2218/Plutonication/README.md

 1. Incoming message is added to `IncomingMessages` queue
 2. `MessageReceived` event is triggered
 ##### Common setup
-I supose you have instanciated `PlutoEventManager` and [established connection](#connectionestablished-event).
+I supose you have instanciated `PlutoEventManager` and [established connection](#connectionestablished-event-and-connectionrefused-event).
 1. Set which function will execute on message received event.
-2. Deque and process message
+2. Deque and process message (inside your custom method which handles incoming messages)
+3. Start receiving messages by calling `SetupReceiveLoopAsync()` method.
 ```cs
 // PlutoEventManager manager = new PlutoEventManager();
 //